magento/devdocs/vagrant/README.md

 You can deploy devdocs site locally using this Vagrant project.
 Vagrant enables you to run the software needed to build the devdocs project in a self-contained virtual machine (VM).
 Our Vagrant project clones the devdocs repository.
 You can then run Jekyll from the `/vagrant/devdocs` project root.

 # IMPORTANT
-If you previously used Vagrant to clone and update the devdocs site, we _strongly recommend_ you clone it again before making further updates.
+If you previously used Vagrant to clone and update the devdocs site, we _strongly recommend_ you clone it again using this Vagrant project before making further updates.
 We recently renamed the `2.0` branch to `develop`.
-We'd prefer you to clone the repository again.
+We believe that having the old `2.0` branch in your Git history will cause issues.

 ## Install required software
 Install the VirtualBox and Vagrant software for your operating system: